Saturday and Sunday

 Watch this video to view excerpts from our last workshops.

-This intensive two-day virtual workshop will explore current trends, the songwriting and production techniques being used in today’s hits, and how writers put a unique spin on them.
-We will also have a special focus on 2017’s two most prominent genres, Pop and Hip Hop.
+Newly updated and expanded, this intensive two-day virtual workshop will explore current trends, the songwriting and production techniques being used craft today’s hits, and how writers put a unique spin on them.
+We will also have a special focus on non-Hip Hop and Hip Hop genres individually.

 Led by Hit Songs Deconstructed founder and editor-in-chief David Penn, this workshop will cover: